 11 Secrets to Getting the Tummy Tuck Results You Want

 If you’re considering a tummy tuck, there are a lot of things you can do that will increase your chances of having an excellent outcome that stands the test of time.
-From choosing the right plastic surgeon to taking care of yourself after surgery, here’s exactly how to get good tummy tuck results.
+From choosing the right plastic surgeon near you to taking care of yourself after surgery, here’s exactly how to get good tummy tuck results.

 A tummy tuck is not a weight loss procedure and you should be at or near your ideal weight before having one.

 If you plan to lose weight, do so before you have a tummy tuck.
 Your plastic surgeon will be able to remove more excess skin and you’ll get better results.
 It’s important, though, to lose the weight in a way that’s sustainable so you can keep it off.
 If you gain weight after your tummy tuck, it’s likely that your results will be compromised.

 If you’re not sure whether you are near your best weight before having a tummy tuck, talk to a plastic surgeon about your concerns.
 If you need to lose a few extra pounds and aren’t having much success doing so on your own, your plastic surgeon may be able to offer some advice or connect you with experts who can help.